davidmirror-ops/flyte-the-hard-way/docs/on-premises/001-configure-local-k8s.md

     user: k3s
   name: k3s-01
 ```
-- Scroll down to the `users` section and add a new entry.
+- d.
+Scroll down to the `users` section and add a new entry.
 Make sure to set a `name` that matches the `user` field in the `context` you just created:

 ```yaml
 - name: k3s